Register of Interest Forms - To view Parish Councillor's Registers of Interests

-Nick is married to Cathy and they have three children Lucy, Tim and Sophie and three grand children.
+Nick is married to Kathy and they have three children Lucy, Tim and Sophie and three grand children.
 He enjoys archaeology, croquet, gardening and walking.

 Nick is Chairman to the Parish Council and is a member of the Finance Committee.

 |Stan Waddington is married with a grown up family and lives in a house overlooking the Great Park in Minchinhampton.
 He is a long serving Parish Councillor who represents the North Ward.

 Stan is also a County Councillor representing the Minchinhampton and Nailsworth wards.
 He is also the Cabinet member for the Environment and is a member of the Appointments Committee.
 Stan also is a representative on the Pash Legacy, which is administerd by the Parish Council.

 John represents the North Ward and has lived in Minchinhampton area for over thirty years with family connections going back several hundred.
 He joined the Parish Council in 2005 and is a member of the Finance Committee.
 He heads up the Road Safety awareness working party and is the parish councils representative on the Minchinhampton Sports Association and Minchinhampton Youth Club.

 John believes that Parish Council’s grass roots democracy can make a difference, by working as a team free of mainstream party politics for the betterment of their own community, tangible changes can be achieved.
 Councillors should be mindful that they represent the whole of the parish and that everyone should be able to have a say in their communities’ future.